chaimedes/funwithdata/README.md

-# funwithdata
-Open data to open understanding
+# A place for notions extracted from open data
+More to come soon, hopefully.
+CC-BY-SA-4.0 license applies.